José Desiderio Valverde: Last years and death

 As a supporter of the annexation to Spain, which occurred in 1861, General Valverde returned to his country, collaborating with the Spanish officials.
 Several years later, the Dominican Restoration War had ravanged on the island.
 He accompanied the Spanish in their retreat to Puerto Plata.
 He settled down to live with his family in Santo Domingo.
 He was appointed by the Spanish government as Field Marshal of the annexationist army.
 He held the position of Director of Administration of the annexationist government.
 With the support given to the Spanish army, his figure fell into total discredit that was never lifted.
 After Spain's defeat, Valverde left the island.

-In exile, he began a journey through several Ibero-American and European countries until Valverde settled perminantly in Spain, acquired numerous properties in Tierra de Campos, Province of Valladolid, where a relative of his was death Deputy in Cortes for the constituency of Villalón de Campos.
+In exile, he began a journey through several Ibero-American and European countries until Valverde settled permanently in Spain, acquired numerous properties in Tierra de Campos, Province of Valladolid, where a relative of his was death Deputy in Cortes for the constituency of Villalón de Campos.
 Although, Valverde never intervened directly in Spanish politics.

 During Báez's six-year government he was exiled.
 He then returned back to the country.
 He joined the Blue Party in 1879, led by General Gregorio Luperón.
 His figure did not rise in said party, due to his support for the annexationist government of 1861.
 He retired from political activities and dedicated himself to his family in the city of Santiago, where he died on December 23, 1903.

 He was buried in the "March 30 Cemetery," in the so-called Untouchable Pantheons.